madwire-media/sails-generate-forestay/README.md

 # sails-generate-forestay

 Build dynamic user interfaces quickly and easily!
-Use the `forestay` generator to scaffold complete CRUD interfaces using just your model attributes.
+Use the `forestay` generator to scaffold complete CRUD interfaces using just your SailsJS model attributes.

 ![image](https://user-images.githubusercontent.com/444485/39064481-e652975c-448b-11e8-8a77-383440127a1d.png)